-The fast zonal mean response to ozone changes reflects a weakening of the midlatitude jet over all longitudes, with the largest negative anomalies concentrated over the Atlantic ocean which are flanked equatorward by positive wind anomalies (Fig. 6a).
-This LINOZ-NINT wind dipole at 850 hPa is very similar to the fast wind response captured in the fully interactive OMA simulation (Fig. 3c), especially over the Atlantic.
-This consistency with the response in OMA is also reflected at 300 hPa, where in both LINOZ and OMA configurations the winds accelerate between the climatological subtropical and midlatitude eddy-driven jets (Fig. A2c).
+The LINOZ-NINT wind dipole at 850 hPa over the North Atlantic is very similar to the fast wind response captured in the fully interactive OMA simulation (Fig. 3c).
+This consistency with the response in OMA is also reflected at 300 hPa, where in both LINOZ and OMA configurations the winds accelerate between the climatological subtropical and midlatitude eddy-driven jets (Fig. A2a,c).